cameronabrams/psfgen/README.md

 This repository contains psfgen scripts, TcL scripts for use in VMD, and some associated CHARMM36 topology and parameter files and NAMD config files used to generate _initial conditions_ for production MD simulations of various systems.
 It should be helpful to anyone already familiar with using [psfgen](https://www.ks.uiuc.edu/Research/vmd/plugins/psfgen) to build systems using CHARMM topologies who also needs access to some more advanced system-building capabilities than are available in the [psfgen tutorial](https://www.ks.uiuc.edu/Research/namd/tutorial/NCSA2002/hands-on).
 It is strongly recommended that users have familiarity with the psfgen plugin via the excellent [user guide](https://www.ks.uiuc.edu/Research/vmd/plugins/psfgen/ug.pdf).
 Some of the features this repository provides beyond what psfgen can easily do are the following:

 * support for rudimentary loop model-building to include residues missing in a PDB file but present in the crystallized protein sequence;
-* support for glycans and non-covalently linked sugars and other ligands;
+* support for glycans and non-covalently linked sugars and other ligands, including grafting
 * integration between solvation and initial MD simulation config file (easy transfer of box size);
 * support for down-puckered prolines;
 * de-novo membrane-building using packmol